linocatucci/Colt_Steele_2/backend_development/YelpCamp_Basics/v10/readme.md

 Campground Destroy Route: /campgrounds/:id
 Comment Destroy Route:    /campgrounds/:id/comments/:comment_id

+AUTHENTICATION = ARE YOU THE PERSON WHO SAY YOU ARE AUTHORIZATION = WHAT THEY ARE ALLOWED TO DO, PERMISSIONS!

 #Authorization Part 2: Comments
 * User can only edit his/her comments
 * User can only delete his/her comments